Skip to content

 Auth

-The auth service handles all authentication for the Jarvis platform: user JWT tokens (login, register, refresh, logout), app-to-app authentication between services, and node authentication for Pi Zero devices.
+The auth service handles all authentication for the Jarvis platform: user JWT tokens (login, register, refresh, logout), password reset, app-to-app authentication between services, and node authentication for Pi Zero devices.

 Quick Reference